Applying for a student visa in your home country

 Step 3- Score 40 points

-Please note to qualify for a Tier 4 student visa you will need to have 40 points in total: 30 points for studying a course at an acceptable level with an approved education provider; and 10 points for having enough money (also known as the maintenance requirement) to cover both your course fees and your living expenses.
+To qualify for a Tier 4 student visa you will need to have 40 points in total: 30 points for studying a course at an acceptable level with an approved education provider; 10 points for having enough money (maintenance) to cover both your course fees and your living expenses.

 Step 4- Meet the maintenance requirement